Carotid and Vertebral Artery Stenting

 Seek urgent medical advice if you experience any of the following:

-Also you should be aware that sometimes a rash can develop.
+• You should be aware that sometimes a rash can develop.
 This can be related to the contrast (dye).
-It is usually mild and does settle however if the rash is severe please seek medical advice
+It is usually mild and does settle however if the rash is severe, please seek medical advice.

-If you have any concerns or would like advice after discharged you can contact the ward or the neurovascular nurse.
+If you have any concerns or would like advice after discharged you can contact the ward, your stroke doctor or neurovascular nurse.
+Contact numbers are at the back of this booklet.

 Contact Details